 Download a sample Simple Agreement for Future Equity (SAFE), which is an agreement between an investor and a company that provides rights to the investor for future equity in the company.

-The top teams from the course will be invited to the New Venture Challenge pitch day for the chance to receive over $50,000 in seed investment funding and key services to launch and grow a company.
-After being selected, the winning teams will be guided and advised by their mentors and will have access to office space to run their company.
+The top teams from the course will be invited to the New Venture Challenge pitch day for the chance to receive seed funding, key services and strategic mentorship to help them successfully launch and grow their venture.

 Congratulations to the 2019 New Venture Challenge winners!
 Ten teams joined the New Venture Challenge last year and received access to dedicate industry expertise, curriculum, and elite mentorship opportunities.
 Top participants then competed for their share of $50k.
 Last year's winners were:

 Scott Wald | President and CEO | Romar Services, LLC